mskinner5278/lsdc/docs/source/gui_installation.rst

 ::
     explorer.nsls2.bnl.gov/job_templates
-    "Conda - Install custom conda env (lsdc-gui)"
+    "Conda - Install custom conda env (lsdc-gui)" "Actions" column > press Run
+    on "Job invocation" page > enter host name into "Search Query"
+                             > "Resolves to" row > Click Refresh
+                             # "Resolves to" row should now say "1 hosts"
+                             > press Submit
+    on "Overview" page > should say "0% pending"
+                       > wait for "100% success"
+                       # if it fails, click on the hosts name at the bottom of the page
+                       # page will show additional information for staff

 3. make sym-links for conda environment current version to latest ..